cairo-book/cairo-book/src/ch99-01-03-02-contract-functions.md

 ### 2. Public functions

 As stated previously, public functions are accessible from outside of the contract.
-They must be defined inside an implementation block annotated with the `#[external(v0)]` attribute.
-This attribute only affects the visibility (public vs private/internal), but it doesn't inform us on the ability of these functions to modify the state of the contract.
+They must be defined inside an implementation block annotated with the `#[abi(embed_v0)]` attribute.
+This attribute means that all functions embedded inside it are implementations of the Starknet interface, and therefore entry points of the contract.
+It only affects the visibility (public vs private/internal), but it doesn't inform us on the ability of these functions to modify the state of the contract.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_03_example_contract/src/lib.cairo:impl_public}}